Guerrilla Manual Online

 2.8 What is a Queue?

-- Software version: Think of a queue as a list.
-In some languages it is a data type, e.g., Lisp, Mathematica, Perl, etc.
+3. Software version: A queue is implemented as a list.
+In some computer languages it is a separate data type, e.g., Lisp, Mathematica, Perl, etc.

-(*) I did mistakenly say "severed" while discussing queues during a Guerrilla class in November, 2002.
+(*) I did mistakenly write "severed" while discussing queues during a Guerrilla class in November, 2002.

 2.9 Where to Start?